Zombies!!!FilmsBiologyVampiresReligionMisc

 In human zombies a form of incomplete brain death must occur.
 It disables the higher functions of the brain and leaves behind the mechanical and motor controls of the limbic system, complete with a small amount of memory function.
 This results in the limited aspects of zombie behaviour; they can remember how to move around and other motor skills (such as eating), but lack coherent consciousness or higher functions.

 Some zombie films have it that willpower does not come from the brain.
 I have called these the animist zombie films on my zombies!!! introduction page.
 These depict zombies in an (even) less likely light.
-Motor functions in our nervous system are controlled centrally by organs at the base of our brain, at the top of the spain, such as the medulla and cerebellum.
+Motor functions in our nervous system are controlled centrally by organs at the base of our brain, at the top of the spine, such as the medulla and cerebellum.
 Orders travel from here, down the spine, to the appendages.
 The appendages' nerves have no system to self-rule.
 In other words, muscles can only be controlled in a directed way, from the brain.
-As a result of this, animist zombie films must somehow explain that (for example), a hand on it's own has had its nerves physically rewired into a new motor control area.
+As a result of this, animist zombie films must somehow explain that (for example), a hand on its own has had its nerves physically rewired into a new motor control area.
 It becomes far too complicated and unlikely that mystical sources of willpower could ever accomplish this.

 Zombie bodies are human bodies, but with changed properties.
 Normal nervous system activity seems lacking, and only motor control exists.
 They do not feel pain, or at least, do not react to it.
 They do not seem to suffer much from blood loss and do not need to eat or drink.
 You could guess that they have no internal homeostasis; they retain most their water because they do not sweat, which means they do not regulate body temperature, but also they are more water efficient.
-A person can survive without food for weeks, but, without the bulk of their brain functioning the energy requirements of a zombie is lower.
+A person can survive without food for weeks, but, without the bulk of their brain functioning the energy requirements of a zombie is lower by up to 10%.
 They can survive longer without food.
 In 28 Days Later the zombies become skinny and begin to die from starvation.
 Muscles use energy and require blood sugar to function.
 The blood must transport acids and the by-products of metabolism away from the muscles and organs to be disposed of or recycled.
 Without a beating heart, our muscles and bodies would become immobile.
 With no diet (apart from occasional fresh meat, which most zombies do not get), they must be burning their own body fats and even muscle proteins... yet their continued ability to move contradicts this.
 In some more realistic films, zombies can be killed like normal people: Damage to their body will stop them.
 The biology of the zombie body is the weakest-link in this genre's scientific credibility.

 1. If the dead can smell each other, and therefore know who to ignore, some sort of zombie pheromone must be released by the dead.
 If the cause of the disease is a virus, perhaps by-products of the virus' actions are detectable.
 Perhaps this by-product is unpleasant: If the zombies need to eat fresh meat, then decaying meat may contain poisons that they can detect.